 Copyright 2012 John Meusch

 Meusch, John Carl.
-"Supine human response and vibration-suppression during whole-body vibration." thesis, University of Iowa, 2012.
+"Supine human response and vibration-suppression during whole-body vibration."
+Master's thesis, University of Iowa, 2012.